SciCatProject/scicat-backend-next/README.md

 ## Develop in a container using the docker-compose.dev file

 1. `git clone https://github.com/SciCatProject/scicat-backend-next.git`
-2. docker-compose -f docker-compose.dev.yaml up -d
+2. `docker-compose -f docker-compose.dev.yaml up -d`
 3. _Optional_ Mount [functionalAccounts.json](#local-user-accounts) file to a volume in the container to create local users.
 4. _Optional_ Mount [loggers.json](#loggers-configuration) file to a volume in the container to configure multiple loggers.
 5. _Optional_ Mount [proposalTypes.json](#proposal-types-configuration) file to a volume in the container to configure the proposal types.
 6. _Optional_ Mount [datasetTypes.json](#dataset-types-configuration) file to a volume in the container to configure the dataset types.
-7. _Optional_ change the container env variables
+7. _Optional_ Change the container env variables.
-8. Attach to the container
+8. Attach to the container.
 9. `npm run start:dev`
 10. Go to http://localhost:3000/explorer to get an overview of available endpoints and database schemas.